 - In the event, two different status shipments are consolidated together ,delays in clearance and violation of the diplomatic immunity of the diplomatic shipment will take place.

 - Container deposits must be made with the Ethiopian Revenue and Customs Authority Export and Other Goods Facilitation Branch Office by the owner of the goods.

-- Vehicle documents (must include engine number, chassis number, make, model, year of manufacture, and number of cc, etc.)
+- Vehicle documents (must include engine number, chassis number, make, model, year of manufacture, number of cc, etc.)

 - Commercial invoice with VIN number